7ojo/perl6-platform/README.md

 # Remarks

-* Use ```--domain=facelift``` option on commandline to have different TLD on DNS names so can group/differentiate your environments more easily
+* Use ```--domain=whateveryouwant``` option on commandline to have different TLD on DNS names so can group/differentiate your environments more easily

 # References